 - Find out the direct and indirect costs of your driving, and see where you can improve, with this calculator from commutesolutions.org.

 - Before buying a car, calculate its true cost at edmunds.com.
 This calculator will tell you a car’s cost over time, including maintenance, fuel and insurance.

 - Reduce your insurance premium, which is likely based in part on your annual mileage.
 If you reduce your driving, your insurance cost could go down.

 - Use the grade of gas (regular, premium, etc.) that your car’s owner’s manual recommends.
-Most cars run fine on regular, and so using a higher grade is just a waste of money (Consumer Energy Center).
+Most cars run fine on regular, so using a higher grade is a waste of money.